 1 teaspoon of vanilla

 1/4 cup of fresh squeezed orange juice, about 1 orange

 Zest of 1 orange

 1 1/2 cups of fresh or frozen cranberries, roughly chopped

 Preheat the oven to 350 degrees.
 Line a muffin pan with cupcake liners.
 For larger muffins, use a fluted type cupcake liner.
+The ones in the picture are from a website called webstaurant.com.
 In a large bowl or stand mixer, beat together the butter and sugar until light and fluffy, about 3-4 minutes.

 In a small bowl, whisk together the milk and orange juice.

 In a medium bowl, whisk together the orange zest, flour, baking soda, baking powder and salt.

 Add the each egg to the butter mixture, one at a time until each egg has been incorporated.
 Scrape the sides of the bowl, pour in 1/3 of the flour and mix just until the flour disappears.
 Add 1/2 of the milk and orange juice and mix.
 Repeat these steps with the other 1/3 of flour, then the remaining milk and orange juice.
 Once incorporated, pour in the remaining flour and beat for another minute.

 Give the cranberries a rough chop and fold them into the batter.
 Scoop the batter evenly among the cupcake liners.
 Top with orange sugar and bake for 20-25 minutes.
 The muffins are done when you can stick a toothpick in the center and the toothpick comes out clean.